larscupec/webmidi-test/README.md

 channel rack or by clicking it's corresponding track in the arrangement.
 The selected channel will be dimmed in the channel rack and it's name underlined.

-After selecting the channel you wish to record click the `R` button on the channel to arm it for recording as well.
+After selecting the channel you will see that the `R` button on the channel turned red which means it is armed for recording.

-Now you are ready to record.
+You are now ready to record.
 Press play and you will hear a countdown of 4 clicks before the loop starts and you can start playing.

 ### Metronome